luludotdev/beatmap-schemas/README.md

 # Beatmap Schemas
 _A collection of JSON Schemas for Beat Saber's Level Format_

-# VSCode setup
+# VS Code setup

-It's possible to set [VSCode](https://code.visualstudio.com/) to format, validate, and display tooltip hints for beatmap files using this schema.
+It's possible to set [VS Code](https://code.visualstudio.com/) to format, validate, and display tooltip hints for beatmap files using this schema.

-## Access the VSCode settings.json file:
+## Access the VS Code settings.json file:
-In VSCode, click on `File -> Preferences -> Settings` then click on the `Open Settings (JSON)` button in the top right corner of the page.
+In VS Code, click on `File -> Preferences -> Settings` then click on the `Open Settings (JSON)` button in the top right corner of the page.

-## Add the following code to your VSCode settings.json file.
+## Add the following code to your VS Code settings.json file.
 ```json
 "files.associations": {
     "*.dat": "json"